 Global Illumination: The most taxing setting, but also has a notable impact on visual quality.
 Grants a 31% FPS boost when reduced to SSGI.

-Shadow Quality: Can improve your average framerate by 20% when reduced to “Medium” or “Low.”
+Shadow Quality: Can improve average framerates by 20% when reduced to “Medium” or “Low.”

 Effects Quality: Cheap special effects which can be lowered for a 4-5% FPS gain.